 The Socialist Manifesto – Bhaskar Sunkara

 I expected this book to be something different.
 I was hoping to read a manifesto for modern socialism, with an analysis of our current political climate and tangible ideas for transforming our capitalist economy to a socialist one.
 I have read a lot about capitalism this year and I wanted to balance that out with some socialism to get a broader picture of the political spectrum.
-But this book is not a socialist manifesto – despite that literally being the title – instead, it is a fairly in-depth history of socialism across the 19th and 20th centuries and therefore largely inaccessible for someone new to the movement, like me.
+But this book is not a socialist manifesto – despite that literally being the title – instead, it is a fairly in-depth history of socialism across the nineteenth and twentieth centuries and therefore largely inaccessible for someone new to the movement, like me.
 I wanted to enjoy it more, because I can tell that it is a thorough and lively retelling of the last 150 years of socialism, but I don’t have the overall framework to process this much detail in one go.
 Sunkara takes us through the history of socialism (and communism) in Germany, Russia and China, in a text full of names, acronyms, treatises and Marxist terminology that is overwhelming to an uninformed reader like myself.
 I wish I’d been able to take it all in, but it was too much for me, and I found myself skimming the dense pages and hoping to reach something broader and more current, which I finally found the last few chapters.
 I feel like I will come back to this book again in the future, but for now, I need to find a book about socialism that panders to my lack of knowledge better.

 To Hellholes and Back – Chuck Thompson